About the Instructors/Admin

 Ms. Davidson-Stanfill

-She is excited to continue her collaboration with the Colorado Chamber Orchestra and to bring a quality program into the Mountain Vista feeder area again this year.
 Keeping the opportunity to play an instrument available to our kids is her top priority.d.davidsonstanfill@comcast.net

 Mr. Freeman